 The accompanying unaudited condensed consolidated financial statements of Newpark Resources, Inc. and our wholly-owned subsidiaries, which we collectively refer to as "we," "our," or "us," have been prepared in accordance with Rule 10-01 of Regulation S-X for interim financial statements required to be filed with the Securities and Exchange Commission ("SEC"), and do not include all information and footnotes required by the accounting principles generally accepted in the United States ("U.S. GAAP") for complete financial statements.
 These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2018.
-Our fiscal year end is December 31 and our first quarter represents the three-month period ended March 31.
-The results of operations for the first quarter of 2019 are not necessarily indicative of the results to be expected for the entire year.
+Our fiscal year end is December 31, our third quarter represents the three-month period ended September 30, and our first nine months represents the nine-month period ended September 30.
+The results of operations for the third quarter and first nine months of 2019 are not necessarily indicative of the results to be expected for the entire year.
 Unless otherwise noted, all currency amounts are stated in U.S. dollars.

-In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments necessary to present fairly our financial position as of March 31, 2019 and our results of operations and cash flows for the first quarter of 2019 and 2018.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments necessary to present fairly our financial position as of September 30, 2019, our results of operations for the third quarter and first nine months of 2019 and 2018, and our cash flows for the first nine months of 2019 and 2018.
 All adjustments are of a normal recurring nature.
 Our balance sheet at December 31, 2018 is derived from the audited consolidated financial statements at that date.